 What is TSA PreCheck?

 TSA PreCheck is an official trusted traveler program set up through the U.S. Department of Homeland Security.
-After completing a short online application and a background check, TSA PreCheck members can use a dedicated security line to pass through airport security.
+After completing a short online application and background check, TSA PreCheck members can use a dedicated security line to pass through airport security.
 TSA PreCheck members are allowed to leave liquids (3.4 ounces or less) and laptops in their carry-on luggage, and they do not need to remove their shoes, belts or light jackets.

 According to the Transportation Security Administration, the majority of TSA PreCheck members take five minutes or less to clear airport security.